ahmed-fathy-aly/Pick-Me-Graduation-Project/README.md

 Contributors
 ------------------
 This, along with the website and back end, was submitted as our graduation project from the Faculty of Engineering, Ain-Shams University 2016.
-Here's the team that worked on it.
+Here's the team that worked on it under the supervision of Dr. Islam El-Maddah.

 - Ahmed Fathy(Android)
 - Eman El-Sheikh(Backend)